fzaninotto/Faker/readme.md

 </contacts>
 ```

-When you run this script, you end up with a document looking like:
+Running this script produces a document looking like:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>